westerndigitalcorporation/pt-tools/README.md

 $ make rpm
 ```

-Five RPM packages are built: a binary package providing *ptio* executable
+Seven RPM packages are built: a binary package providing the *libptio* library,
-and its documentation, a source RPM package, a *debuginfo*
+a package providing *libptio* header file for development, a binary package
-RPM package and a *debugsource* RPM package, and an RPM package containing the
+providing the *ptio* command line utility and its documentation, a source RPM
-test suite.
+package, two *debuginfo* RPM packages and a *debugsource* RPM package.

 The source RPM package can be used to build the binary and debug RPM packages
-outside of *pt-tools* source tree using the following command.
+outside of the *pt-tools* source tree using the following command.

 ```
 $ rpmbuild --rebuild pt-tools-<version>.src.rpm